-The very first person we met was a sixth grade girl, named Haley, along with her mom.
+The very first person we met that evening was a sixth grade girl, named Haley, along with her mom.
 Haley shared that she goes to a local middle school and was a student leader at the same elementary school where our daughters attend.
-As we talked together, she shared the story of how she and her friend brought hot chocolate, a blanket, and some treats to the older siblings while the first responders tended to the driver, parents, and the little boy who was struck that night.
+As we talked together, she shared the story of how she and her friend brought hot chocolate, a blanket, and some treats to the older siblings of the victim, while the first responders tended to the driver, parents, and the little boy who was struck that night.

-As the evening program began, the police chaplain went out of his way to recognize Haley’s healing hands noting that she made her decisions on her own initiative, along with two other friends.
-The chaplain pointed out that amidst the nightmare that he was ministering in, Haley brought hope and was in fact the beginning of his own healing from this traumatic experience.
+As the evening program began, the police chaplain went out of his way to recognize Haley’s healing hands, noting that she made her decisions on her own initiative, along with two other friends.
+The chaplain pointed out that amidst the nightmare he was ministering in, Haley brought hope and was, in fact, the beginning of the pastor’s own healing from this traumatic experience.